 None of this is inevitable; it is a policy choice.
-Last year, Minnesota legislators fought back against monopoly power by passing bills to crack down on hospital mergers and to provide funding to help the Minnesota Attorney General's Office increase enforcement of the antitrust laws.
+In recent years, Minnesota legislators fought back against monopoly power by passing bills to crack down on hospital mergers and to provide funding to help the Minnesota Attorney General's Office increase enforcement of the antitrust laws.
 But there is more we can do, including: